magda-io/magda/doc/roadmap.md

 ## Current Priorities (next 6 months)

-**New Design**: Converting to a new, nicer looking design site-wide, with a focus on usability and simplifcation.
+~**New Design**: Converting to a new, nicer looking design site-wide, with a focus on usability and simplification.~

-**Search Results**: Changing the search page based off analysis of how it's been used on data.gov.au and search.data.gov.au - particularly removing the query language and simplifying the way that facets are used.
+~**Search Results**: Changing the search page based off analysis of how it's been used on data.gov.au and search.data.gov.au - particularly removing the query language and simplifying the way that facets are used.~

+~**Productionising**: Magda has been in alpha at search.data.gov.au for some time, but as we look at making it live as the official data.gov.au we need to make sure it's secure and robust.~

 **Data Page**: Emphasising visualisation of the data via maps and charts, falling back to tables where visualisation isn't appropriate.